-The purpose of this disclosure is to detail certain aspects of your trading relationship with Lloyds Bank ("us" or "we") and to disclose our relevant practices when acting as a dealer, on a principal basis, in the foreign exchange (FX), rates, commodity, credit and Gilt markets.
+The purpose of our disclosure is to provide information about your trading relationship with Lloyds Bank ("us" or "we") and to disclose our relevant practices when acting as a dealer, on a principal basis, in foreign exchange (FX), rates, commodity, credit and gilt markets.

-The information below is relevant to your transactions with Lloyds Bank plc, Bank of Scotland plc, Lloyds Bank Corporate Markets plc (collectively "Lloyds Bank").
+The information below applies to your transactions with Lloyds Bank plc, and Lloyds Bank Corporate Markets plc (collectively "Lloyds Bank").

-We do not trade in an agency capacity nor do we act as fiduciary, financial advisor or in any similar capacity on behalf of a counterparty.
-Therefore, we do not undertake or accept any of the duties or obligations that an entity acting in such a capacity would ordinarily perform.
+We do not trade in an agency capacity, nor do we act as fiduciary, financial advisor or in any similar capacity on behalf of a counterparty.
+Therefore, we do not undertake or accept any of the duties or obligations that an entity acting in such capacity would ordinarily perform.
 Our sales and trading personnel, including any electronic solutions via which you interact with us, do not act as brokers or agents to a counterparty.
-Acting in a principal or riskless principal capacity, we generally operate in "request for quote" markets and provide you with a quote in a particular financial instrument.
+Acting in a principal capacity (for our own account), we generally operate in "request for quote" markets and provide you with a quote in a particular financial instrument.

-Trading as principal in the FX, rates, commodity and Gilt markets, we may have proprietary positions in, and/or may make markets in these instruments.
+Trading as principal in the FX, rates, credit, commodity and gilt markets, we may have proprietary positions in, and/or may make markets in these instruments.
 We also may make price submissions and price requests that contribute to the official closing price or other reference prices for these instruments.
-These trades and positions and our price submissions and price requests may affect the price you obtain on any quote or order for FX, rates, commodity, credit or Gilts that you place with us.
+These trades and positions, and our price submissions and price requests may affect the price you obtain on any quote or order for FX, rates, commodity, credit or gilts that you place with us.
 You should be aware that unless otherwise instructed by you or prohibited by Applicable Regulation we may also pre-hedge potential client orders (trades and orders).
 Our intention in pre-hedging is to facilitate execution and reduce the potential market impact of filling your order (or executing your request), with the goal of achieving a better price outcome for you.
 However, there is no guarantee that the pre-hedging will have this outcome.

-We, and our group of companies, and our directors, officers, employees, associates and agents may have an interest in any securities or financial product mentioned in this communication.
+We, and our group of companies, and our directors, officers, employees, associates and agents may have an interest in securities or financial product mentioned in this communication.
 We have internal systems, controls and procedures to ensure that conflicts of interest are identified and appropriately managed.

-Any transaction which you enter into with us is on the basis that you are able to make your own independent evaluation based on your own knowledge, experience, and any professional advice which you may seek in relation to the financial, legal, regulatory, tax or accounting aspects of the proposed transaction.
+Any transaction entered into with us is on the basis that you can make your own independent evaluation based on your own knowledge, experience, and any professional advice which you may seek in relation to the financial, legal, regulatory, tax or accounting aspects of the proposed transaction.